rob893/wow-market-watcher-ui/README.md

 ## CICD

 All CICD is done through Github Actions.
-All merges into `master` branch will kick off CICD to build the project and deploy it Github pages
+All merges into `master` branch will kick off CICD to build the project and deploy it Github pages.